sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 05-11-2019

+- https://eventmodeling.org/posts/what-is-event-modeling/ Event Modeling: What is it?

 # 04-11-2019

 - https://www.confluent.io/blog/event-sourcing-cqrs-stream-processing-apache-kafka-whats-connection/ Event sourcing, CQRS, stream processing and Apache Kafka: What’s the connection?